Requester or Requestor: Which Spelling to Use?

 On the other hand, requestor often appears in legal documents and technical fields, where strict definitions are necessary.
 In these settings, “requestor” emphasizes precision in language, which is crucial in interpreting roles, obligations, or legal responsibilities.
 Here are instances where “requestor” is ideal:

-Read Also 10 Other Ways to Say "Welcome Home" (With Examples)
+Read Also 10 Other Ways To Say “Please Disregard My Previous Email”

 1. Legal and Technical Documents